20 Areas of improvement examples and how to identify yours

 19. Organization

 Strong organizational skills are essential for maximizing workplace productivity and efficiency.
-Many techniques can aid in organization.
-Organization skills include the ALPEN method, making lists, scheduling tasks, and Trello boards.
-Learning to be organized can set employees up for success and help the team as a whole work better.
+Many techniques can improve organization.
+Organizational skills include the ALPEN method, making lists, scheduling tasks, and creating Trello boards.
+Learning to be organized can set employees up for success and help the team work better as a whole.

 • How well do you manage your time?